Care instruction for our Cloth Nappies

 Prior to use, please carefully read these care and washing instructions.

-In order to keep your nappies free from damage and covered by our warranty, it is important that nappy outers are washed at a MAX temperature of 60 degrees Celsius (140F).
+In order to keep your nappies free from damage and covered by our warranty, it is important that nappy outers are washed at a MAX temperature of 60 degrees.
 The maximum recommended machine spin speed is 800RPM.
-Do not tumble dry the nappy covers as high heats can delaminate the PUL waterproof lining.
+Do not tumble dry the nappy covers as high heat will delaminate the PUL waterproof outer.
 High spins in the washing machine over 800RPM can damage elastic.

 Care & Washing Instructions - Nappies